-Eventually, the sit-in paid off because a while later word came down that an audition would be held for next year’s cheer leading squad.
+Eventually, the sit-in paid off because a while later, word came down on high that an audition would be held for next year’s cheer leading squad.
 Unfortunately, we still got shafted, in my humble opinion.
-At the time I felt a conspiracy had taken place, the tryouts were held during Summer break and not many people were aware of when that would be.
+At the time I felt a conspiracy had taken place.
+The tryouts were held during Summer break and not many people were aware of when that would be.
 The other issue was since the try outs were being held out side of normal school months, few people would be able to make it to the trials.
 I have since realized that many sports try-outs and practices are held prior to a school’s scheduled opening, but at the time, it seemed a bit underhanded from them to play out that way.
 The other issue was even though an African American was chosen from those who auditioned, she was not a former Taylor High School student, they chose someone who had been attending Fauquier her entire high school career.
 To me this was a smack in the face of the former Taylor students and to those who valiantly protested for the right to have an African American on the squad.
 I am sure I was in the minority with that stance, most were satisfied just to see a black face representing us during pep rallies and sporting events.
 I will admit that it didn’t hurt that Cindy was both cute and talented, so it softened the blow quite a bit on how things were done.
 The revolution was over, they’d met our demands and most everyone walked away happy.
 With that, the cheerleader sit-in of ’69 ended.
 The class of ’71 returned to school with a black representative on the squad.

 ~ THE END ~